 At the BWS, our job is to make sure it is also the safest.
 That is why water from each of our sources is regularly tested.
 We must ensure that Oahu's water supply not only meets the Safe Drinking Water Act requirements, but also exceeds the most demanding regulations governing the quality of our drinking water.

-As mandated under Federal and State law, the Hawaii State Department of Health (DOH) and the BWS regularly test Oahu's drinking water for more than 100 different kinds of chemical "contaminants".
+As mandated under Federal and State law, the Hawaii State Department of Health (DOH) and the BWS regularly test Oahu's drinking water for 91 different kinds of chemical "contaminants".